 Inspired by directors such as John Ford, Akira Kurosawa and Terrance Malick, director JJ Abrams has made a visually breathtaking picture, which has some great painterly shot compositions.
 The most striking example is the 360-degree panning shot that shows two characters on a mountaintop.
 The moment is a great cinematic example of the mythological heft of the saga.
 But the sound design proves to be The Force Awakens’s secret weapon as it punctuates moments with great clarity and weight.
 For example, Kylo’s lightsaber crackles with a terrifying unstable edge that fills scenes with a newfound dread and tension.

 However, The Force Awakens primarily succeeds because of its dramatic illustration of good and evil.
 This is most effectively showcased in a scene over a long bridge where one character tries to comfort and reconcile with his son.
-The potency of the choice between the two concepts is amazingly realised in this tension filled scene as the father is willing to forgive his son’s actions and how the son reacts to this given his personal conflict with what side of the Force he is choosing to align with.
+The potency of the choice between the two concepts is amazingly realised in this tension filled scene as a father is willing to forgive his son’s actions and how the son reacts to this given his personal conflict with what side of the Force he is choosing to align with.
 It truly is one of the saga’s best dramatic moments.